filecoin-project/filecoin-docs/reference/json-rpc/state.md

 Response: `true`

-## StateMinerSectorCount
+### StateMinerSectorCount

-StateMinerSectorCount returns the number of sectors in a miner’s sector set and proving set
+StateMinerSectorCount returns the number of sectors in a miner's sector set and proving set

 Perms: read

 Inputs:

 ```json
 [